umass-gis/workshops/content/basics-qgis/coordinate-systems.md

 At their most basic, a coordinate pair consists of two numbers: an **X value (longitude)** and a **Y value (latitude)**.
 The CRS is the key to understanding what those numbers mean.
 The same location could have thousands of different coordinate pairs - one for every CRS that exists today!

-It is a good idea to use the same system for all the data in your project.
+It is an excellent idea to use the same system for all the data in your project.
 This section will show you how to identify a data layer's CRS and how to change it, if necessary.
 {: .note}

 There are two kinds of  systems: